mikeerickson/nptemplating-docs/docs/templating-examples/date-time.md

 ---

 # Date and Time
-The np.Templating DateModule and TimeModule provide a number of methods which can be used within your temlates.
-The following exmaple demonstrates how to use a variety of these methods.
+The `np.Templating` DateModule and TimeModule provide a number of methods which can be used within your templates.
+The following example demonstrates how to use a variety of these methods.

 ## Template